Back to Blog

 Best Shallow Trays for Growing Microgreens At Home

-When you’re planting microgreens, the tray you’re planting in is arguably one of the most valuable elements of the grow process.
+When you’re planting microgreens, the tray you’re planting in is arguably one of the most valuable elements of the growing process.

 Why wouldn't you invest in quality trays?